algattik/jmeter-extension/overview.md

 ## About Taurus

 [Taurus](https://gettaurus.org/) is an open-source automation test framework, that can be used in particular to automate JMeter executions.
 Taurus can take an existing JMeter plan and define load profile and assertions through simple configuration.
+Taurus can export a test report in JUnit format, that can be published to an Azure DevOps pipeline.

 ## About the JMeter extension